 American Pole & Timber is a “Green” Company

 For American Pole & Timber, the new CNG trucks are a logical component in their overall strategy of producing and delivering environmentally friendly building materials.
-They are SFI Certified and FSC Certified, which are both highly respected certifications requiring systems and processes that demonstrate environmentally friendly choices about the purchasing, production, handling, and delivery of building materials.
+They are FSC certified®, which is a highly respected certification requiring systems and processes that demonstrate environmentally friendly choices about the purchasing, production, handling, and delivery of building materials.
 They are also certified to heat treat wood per ISPM 15 requirements and provide the “HT” stamp on wood, meaning it is free of potentially harmful pests or insects.
 In production, they deliberately opt for raw materials and manufacturing processes that minimize the amount of waste wood from production.
 Additionally, they are constantly developing new methods for using all wood